palahsu/BomberWhole/README.md

 ## How to Run Script:

+## Note:
-Note: You Need Windows or Linux or Mac.
+You Need Windows or Linux or Mac.
+Use Fake Accounts!

 `python bomberwhole.py / python3 bomberwhole.py`